Dayana-N/portfolio-project-2-word-type/README.md

 ## User Experience
 ### User Stories
 #### First Time Visitor Goals
-- As a first time user, I want to easily understand the main purpose of the site.
 - As a first time user, I want to be able to find the rules of the game quickly after landing on the page.
 - As a first time user, I want to be able to select different difficulty levels for the game.
 - As a first time user, I want to be able to see my current score.
 - As a first time user, I want to be able to see the remaining time left.
+- As a first time user, I want to be able to easily navigate through the website.
+- As a first time user, I want to get a feedback during my interaction with the application.
 #### Returning Visitor Goals
 - As a returning user, I want to be able to get a feedback when the game is over with my score.
 - As a returning user, I want to be able to save my current highscore.
 - As a returning user, I want to be able to see the top highscores.
-- As a returning user, I want to get a feedback during my interaction with the application.

 ## Design
 ### Colour Scheme
 The colours used complement each other for aesthetically pleasing user interface.